jjlibunao/personal/README.md

 ## Spotify Recommendation App <a name="spotify-recommendation-app"></a>
 I created a basic Spotify recommender app using the Spotify API and Streamlit.
 The app asks you for a song and it will output 10 related songs.
 I am in the process of trying to add a button to add it as a playlist to your library.

+## MLOps Pipeline Project
+#### Related class: Machine Learning Operations
+In a team of 4, we researched and used many different ML tools for experiment and artifact tracking, data versioning, data quality, model orchestration, model deployment, app development, model monitoring, and CI/CD.
+After working with all of the tools, we chose one tool for each stage to build an overall MLOps pipeline for the business case of predicting e-commerce sales of summer clothes, and then presented it to our professor who was acting as the CTO of the company.